 Sunrise, as Rico explained, is a national youth-led movement that advocates for climate action and the Green New Deal.
 The Green New Deal is a proposal spearheaded by congresswoman Alexandria Ocasio-Cortez that aims to help both the climate and economic inequality in the U.S.

 With the help of Sunrise and other OSU students, Rico was able to pull off the event.
 Hundreds of community members showed up to strike even though most were informed of it only a day or two before.
 The energy of the event was charged with a passion that electrified the speakers and audience in attendance.
 Corvallisites who attended set an inspiring example of how communities – specifically, the young people within them – can come together and create something powerful when given the opportunity.

-Rico stated, “It’s important for young people to care about climate change, and really, all matters regarding the environment because we still have so much of our lives ahead of us.
+Reasons to Act Rico stated, “It’s important for young people to care about climate change, and really, all matters regarding the environment because we still have so much of our lives ahead of us.

 We’ll be the people most impacted by the effects of a changing climate and polluted environment; so, it’s of the utmost importance that we take these issues into our own hands and ensure we’ll have a safe and sustainable future for ourselves.
 Otherwise, no matter what else we do with our lives, we’re destined for failure with the projected consequences of our current trajectory.”

 When asked what we can do as a society to combat climate change, Rico said that there is no easy answer.
 However, she does believe that what humanity really needs is a cultural change.

 “Our current way of life is not sustainable … I think it’s clear we need to divest from fossil fuels and support alternative energy sources, but we also need to decrease our energy consumption … We need a president that doesn’t believe climate change is a hoax, and everyone to take part in voting, eating local, biking more, supporting small progressive businesses, and taking care of our environment through responsible land-stewardship.”